jundalisay/sp/content/en/superphysics/principles/chapter-10.md

 - A sustained, proper ideology leads to Golden Ages
 - A decline in ideology leads to Dark Ages

+A **doctrine**, from Latin *doctorina* meaning "teaching", is a formal teaching for some profession or practice.
+This is opposed to lesson, from Latin *lection* meaning "reading", which is for general learning.

 <!-- - Ideation is the verb for ideology, just as thinking is the verb for epistemology.
 - Epistemology is therefore -->